-We went there during the sunset, and had the most amazing view.
+During our visit in Osaka, we went to the observation deck Harukas 300 during the sunset, and had the most amazing view.
 On the 60th floor you have a 360 degree view over Osaka, and on the 58th floor there is an inner court with wooden deck.
-When we were there, people were relaxing on fat boys at the window, you can see this on the photo above.
+When we were there, people were relaxing on fat boys at the window, which you can see this on the photo above.
 Also, there is a cafe where you can grab some food and drinks, and a souvenir shop and restrooms.

 Nara Park is definitely one of the main day trips from Osaka.
 The reason for this is definitely the countless of free roaming deer.
 These deer are considered to be messengers of god, according to the indigenous fait of the Japanese people (also known as Shinto).

 Advice: don’t feed the deer.
 When you’re visiting Nara Park you can buy cookies almost everywhere to feed the deer.
 We’ve witnessed that it can go wrong, as some deers can get aggressive.
 If you have cookies, and one of the deers really want to take it from you, he might bother you until you just drop the cookies.
 Also, a lot of the deers looked a bit rough.
 This might be because the deers also fight each other to get cookies from tourists.
 To me it seems unethical to interact with animals in any case, and it’s clearly affecting them in a negative way.